International-Data-Spaces-Association/idsa/how-to-build-data-spaces/README.md

 If you are interested in contributing to this document, please check the detailed information on [how to contribute](/how-to-build-data-spaces/CONTRIBUTING.md) to this documentation.

+## What are the business value and benefits provided by data spaces?
+Data spaces are the clean rooms of data, the perfect ecosystem for a secure and sovereign data sharing, exchange, and value creation.
+Here are some examples of the benefits and business value that comes from entering these rooms:
+•	Data being considered the new oil, there must be a place to exploit its value, and this is one of the benefits provided by data spaces: endless scenarios, and opportunities to get the most value out of everyone´s data.
+•	Data spaces are the perfect lounge, not just for secure data interactions, but for networking and ecosystem growth.
+All the players that join this clean rooms have a shared objective, and therefore, it is easier to connect with others.
+•	Data spaces can be called “clean rooms” because there is control inside them.
+Security is another benefit that comes from entering these rooms, since every member´s operational environment and components must be certified, in order to access these spaces.
+This is how trust between players is ensured and secure data exchange is made available to everyone.

+## What are the advantages of being an IDSA Member?
+There are several perks of being part of the data economy revolution, for instance:
+•	Be part of the change: Data is the new oil in economy, and it fosters progress any domain you can think off.
+It is important to be aware of its power and the ways this power can be leveraged.
+Being a member gives you the advantage of participating in the frontlines of data revolution and be there from the very beginning.
+Change is inevitable.
+You can either be part of the change or be forced to change last minute.
+The choice is clear.
+•	Steer the change: The IDSA offers their members several channels to participate and “take the wheel” and contribute to different topics and projects that shape the future of data spaces.
+From Working groups, to Task forces, Implementation Partners, Service Providers, Committees or Ecosystem Building, members have always a seat at the table.
+•	A place for Matchmaking: Being a member of the IDSA means that you have access to a huge network of Communities, Hubs, Implementation Partners and many more!
+As a member, you can always be connected to the right people and find the projects, support, liaisons, and consortia you were looking for.
+Want to leverage these and many more advantages?
+[Learn more](https://internationaldataspaces.org/we/members/)

 # Building Data Spaces
 On the sections below, you will find the appropriate resources and links that provide technical information/documentation on each step for developing data spaces, based on [goals of IDSA](../GOALS.md).
 As is known, every development journey is an individual one.
 So your starting point may differ based on your knowledge, as well as the steps you have to take.
 Please feel free to check the forthcoming chapters to find relevant information and documentation.